What is Iatrophobia?

 If the thought of seeing a doctor leaves you reeling with anxiety, you may be suffering from iatrophobia (pronounced [eye-a-trah-fo-bee-ah]).
 It’s not specified under the DSM-V but could fall under the diagnoses of F40.232 — Fear of Other Medical Care.
 It is also closely related to White Coat Syndrome & sometimes referred to as Latrophobia (which is a fear of doctors and hospitals).

-Why are People Afraid of Doctors?
+Why Do People Have a Fear of Doctors?

 Research shows that there are 5 major categories explaining why people are afraid of doctors:

-Many people can pinpoint an exact experience that led to their fear.
+Many people can pinpoint an exact experience that led to their fear of doctors.
 Perhaps it was a doctor they saw as a child who lacked empathy and a true ability to work with children.
 It’s possible during a visit they were given painful shots that were seared into memory.
 A strep test, uncomfortable examinations, or simply equating a doctor visit with illness can lead to anxiety and a fear of doctor appointments in general.

 These traumatic situations can lead to an avoidance of physicians.
 The longer you avoid the object that you fear, the more anxiety you’ll experience when you must face it.
 The opening scenario clearly demonstrates fear and anxiety at the thought of seeing a doctor — even though it’s medically necessary.

 My family has personally lived through their own bout of illnesses.
 My father has had many surgeries: getting his gallbladder & appendix removed as well as neck surgery & a knee replacement.
 Many other health complications have led him to weeklong stays in the hospital.
 To this day, the smell of a hospital brings up memories of visiting him in the hospital.
 If your anxiety is triggered more specifically around the thoughts of having surgery, you may have Tomophobia- [Fear of Surgery].

 If you have experienced surgeries, have been in an accident, or have dealt with serious illnesses you may equate doctors with what you’ve experienced.
 You only see doctors when something is terribly wrong.
 The thought of an appointment can lead to a tailspin of emotions — what if I’m terribly sick again?
 What if my worst fears are coming true?
 You avoid the appointment because you can’t bear to relive the past.

-The Wrong Doctor for you
+The Wrong Doctor for You

 In this study, numerous people reported a lack of rapport with their doctor.
 They felt that their physician did not communicate well, or left them feeling stupid and unintelligent.
 Some reported being berated or belittled for not following the advice they were given.
 Or they simply felt that their concerns went unheard & that their doctor wasn’t truly interested in their well-being.

-Expertise is not Enough
+Expertise is Not Enough

 To become a licensed Physician you must go through extensive schooling & residency where you gain experience in multiple fields until you decide on a specialty.
 However — even with all that training — doctors are not beyond mistakes.
 If you’ve been misdiagnosed in the past it can leave a bitter taste in your mouth.
 Or you’ve heard horror stories of things gone wrong in surgeries or treatment.
 Whatever the case, you may have a general distrust and disbelief that your physician can accurately treat you.